 There is an interesting statement in the book of Luke where Jesus stated this very thing.

-So God will use His penetrating powers to awaken the conscience, trigger our fear, causing us to tremble with apprehension and judgment (or I should say apprehension of judgment).
+So God will use His penetrating powers to awaken the conscience, trigger our fear, causing us to tremble with apprehension of judgment.
 God is faithful to bring us face to face with the truth about ourselves, penetrating and piercing until He reaches the heart of the matter.
 Because right there is the very center of life itself.